PostgreSQL Source Code git master

 static bool announce_next_takeover

-Definition: syncrep.c:96
+Definition syncrep.c:96

 #define SYNC_REP_WAIT_WRITE

-Definition: syncrep.h:23
+Definition syncrep.h:23

 #define SYNC_REP_WAIT_FLUSH

-Definition: syncrep.h:24
+Definition syncrep.h:24

 #define SYNC_REP_WAIT_APPLY

-Definition: syncrep.h:25
+Definition syncrep.h:25

 #define LSN_FORMAT_ARGS(lsn)

-Referenced by ProcessStandbyReplyMessage().
+Referenced by ProcessStandbyReplyMessage(), and WalSndHandleConfigReload().

 ◆ SyncRepUpdateSyncStandbysDefined()